PonIC/PonIC/README.md

 Build with
 -----------
 `ant` in the home directory.
-After build, you need to manually copy PigPlanAssemblerExt.class in the directory which is the root directory of the jar that is created to be submitted to Nephele (this is the pig root directory atm)
+After build, you need to manually copy `PigPlanAssemblerExt.class` in the directory which is the root directory of the jar that is created to be submitted to Nephele (this is the Pig root directory at the moment)

 Run with
 ---------
-`./bin/pig -x strato` in pig’s root directory
+`./bin/pig -x strato` in Pig’s root directory

 Current Capabilities